Cristian Álvarez (footballer, born 1985): San Lorenzo

 On 7 July 2013, Álvarez joined San Lorenzo de Almagro on a three-year deal.
 Initially a starter, he suffered an injury and eventually lost his place to Sebastián Torrico, contributing only three games as his team won the Torneo Inicial.

 Álvarez was also an unused substitute in the club's victorious run in the 2014 Copa Libertadores.
 He returned to Spain and its top division for 2014–15, being loaned to Rayo Vallecano.

 In August 2015, still owned by San Lorenzo, Álvarez moved to Cerro Porteño of the Paraguayan Primera División.

 Zaragoza

 On 3 August 2017, Álvarez agreed to a one-year contract at Real Zaragoza, with an option to extend for two more years.
 The following February, after playing a required number of games, this was made effective.

 Álvarez put pen to paper to a further extension on 20 August 2020, until 2023.
 On 30 April 2021, he headed home from a free kick in the 97th minute of the 2–2 Segunda División away draw with CD Lugo.

+Álvarez retired on 3 February 2025, aged 39.
+During his spell at the La Romareda, he made 236 competitive appearances.